mabaer/forensic_tools/README.md

 A small collection of some forensic tools written in python.

-The code may contain errors or bugs.
+(The code can contain errors or bugs)